isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2015-01-29-Oral-Answer-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-SC-to-Parliamentary-Question-on-revocation-of-patents.md

 ---
-layout: post
-title: Oral Answer by Senior Minister of State for Law, Indranee Rajah SC, to Parliamentary Question on revocation of patents
+title: 'Oral Answer by Senior Minister of State for Law, Indranee Rajah SC, to Parliamentary Question on revocation of patents'
-date:   2015-01-29
+date: 2015-01-29T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-sms-on-revocation-of-patents

 ---

 29 Jan 2015 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)